kubernetes-sigs/external-dns/docs/faq.md

 There will be support for Google CloudDNS and AWS Route53 with ALIAS records.
 There's a desire to support CoreDNS as well as Azure DNS.
 We're open to review and add other providers if the community believes them valuable.

 Initial support for Google CloudDNS is targeted for the `v0.1` release.
-You can already test it using version `v0.1.0-beta.0`.
+You can already test it with version `v0.1.0-beta.1` onwards.
 Initial support for AWS Route53 is targeted for the `v0.2` release.
-However, you can already test it with CNAME instead of ALIAS using version `v0.1.0-beta.0`.
+However, you can already test it with CNAME instead of ALIAS using version `v0.1.0`.
 There are no plans regarding other providers at the moment.

 ### What Kubernetes objects are supported?